2018-present

 Voices of the Pandemic (2021)

-"The collaboration between director and gerontologist turns decades of memories into a collective whole."
-Observer
+"The collaboration between director and gerontologist turns decades of memories into a collective whole.”
+Charlotte Observer

-The Acting Our Age series was developed by The Works (sponsored by Aldersgate, a non-profit organization) to celebrate individual lives in historical context.
+Acting Our Age series developed by The Works and sponsored by Aldersgate & Plymouth Harbor, non-profit organizations, to recognize individual lives in historical context.

 Each Acting Our Age edition is 60-120 minutes long.